Tony Perkins (news anchor): Radio

 From 1985 to 1992, while working as a comic, Perkins also served as a writer, producer, and on-air contributor to The Donnie Simpson Show on WKYS-FM.
 He later co-hosted The Morning Crew on WKYS-FM from 1992 to 1993.

 Perkins was an occasional in-studio guest on the Don and Mike Show, and its successor, the Mike O'Meara Show.
 From 2014 to 2018, he also hosted his own weekly comedy and entertainment podcast with co-host Gary Stein, the Tony Perkins Show featuring Gary Stein.

-On December 18, 2017, Perkins announced that he would be returning to WMMJ-FM 102.3 Majic with Donnie Simpson as the afternoon drive host for a reboot of The Donnie Simpson Show on weekdays from 3:00PM to 7:00PM.
+On December 18, 2017, Perkins announced that he would be returning to WMMJ-FM 102.3 Majic with Donnie Simpson as the afternoon drive host for a reboot of The Donnie Simpson Show on weekdays from 3:00 pm to 7:00 pm.
 To accommodate the schedule, he moved his anchoring schedule on WTTG from weeknight evenings to Friday and Saturday morning shows.